Jenny's Place: History

 In 1977 a group of passionate women, including Marcia Chapman and Josephine Conway, established the refuge in a run down suburban cottage in Islington.
 The women approached Joy Cummings, the Lord Mayor of Newcastle at the time and a progressive politician who supported social reform, to obtain a building for a refuge.
 The Jenny's Place website provides the following description of the original refuge building;

-An old, two-bedroom house in Islington was retained, which the council charged a peppercorn rent of $1.00 per year.
+An old, two-bedroom house in Newcastle region was retained, which the council charged a peppercorn rent of $1.00 per year.
 The kitchen was used as an office and we had numerous women and children not only sleeping in the bedrooms but on lounges and mattresses on the floor.

-In 1988, Jenny's Place received a new, upgraded building for the purpose of the refuge and the refuge relocated to Cook's Hill.
+In 1988, Jenny's Place received a new, upgraded building for the purpose of the refuge and the refuge relocated.

-A purpose-built refuge that contained five bedrooms and communal living areas including a kitchen, lounge room, dining room, laundry, internal playroom, toilets and bathrooms.
-An outside child support building was also established, containing two playrooms, a kitchenette, a toilet and an office.

 Historically, the refuge was funded under the Commonwealth's Support Accommodation Assistance Program (SAAP).
 Under the SAAP act, the refuge was allocated ongoing funding, including $40,446 in 1980-81, $185,002 in 1985-1986, a one-off grant of $23,116 in 1992 and $1,230,707 in 2015-16, to assist with the ongoing running costs and payment of employees.